proazad/fight-school/questions_and_answers.md

 #### Answer: A

-<i>Write your explanation here</i>
-  This question result is empty object.
+<i>This question result is empty object.
 Beacuse first of all decalare variable then set a empty object.
-Thats its console empty object.
+Thats its console empty object.</i>
 </p>
 </details>